Ty Segall (2017 album): Background and recording

 Following the release of his eighth studio album, Emotional Mugger (2016), Segall formed The Muggers, a high concept backing band, to tour in support of the release.
-After the tour's completion, Segall retained both Mikal Cronin (bass) and Emmett Kelly (guitar) to begin work on a ninth studio album, with regular collaborator Charles Moothart (drums) and Ben Boye (piano, Wurlitzer) also participating in the recording process.
+After the tour's completion, Segall retained both Mikal Cronin (bass) and Emmett Kelly (guitar) to begin work on a ninth studio album, with regular collaborator Charles Moothart (drums) and newcomer Ben Boye (piano, Wurlitzer) also participating in the recording process.
 Recording as a live band, Segall noted: "Mugger was a super-sketchy concept record thing, Manipulator was like, 'I wanna do the cleanest, shiniest glam rock record.'
 They all have a thing, and the thing for this record was that I recorded it live with a band. [...]
 It's the same idea as Slaughterhouse, but with my songs.
 That's gonna' be the band for the indefinite future, as well."
 Reflecting on the recording process, Segall elaborated: "I’d always recorded overdub records.
 I love the weird overdub style, like The Madcap Laughs by Syd Barrett, where you can tell it’s being overdubbed and it’s kind of warbly.
 It creates a different experience.
 Or the White Album, where you can tell it’s overdubbing.
 But there’s something about a band in a room – it’s a feeling you can’t replicate.
 There’s a feel to the music.
 The band is so good, and I love the feel of this record."

 The album was recorded with noted alternative rock recording engineer Steve Albini, with Segall noting: "He’s a master.
 I think we share an opinion on how to make a record.
 It's so much fun.
 He just wants to help you make what you want to make.
 There’s no ego.
 He doesn’t insert himself into the situation in a crazy way; he just wants to achieve what you want to do.
 What we were doing, I think, is one of his favourite things to do – just a band in a room playing super loud music."
 Drummer Charles Moothart noted, "He works hard, but also works smart.
 He knows how to use his time and how to get the best results, and ultimately wants to be a tool to help whoever he is working with get what they want out of the session.
 That can be intimidating at first, but at the end of the day he is an inspirational person to work with."

 A press release from Segall's label described the album's sound: "The construction and destruction of [Segall's] chosen realities has, until now, been a luxury Ty has rightfully reserved for himself, striping overdubs together to form the sound - but for this new album, he entered a studio backed by a full band - Emmett Kelly, Mikal Cronin, Charles Moothart and Ben Boye - to get a read on this so-called clarity."